Aim: streamline passenger traffic by reducing border crossing times

 Paris Aéroport has chosen Gemalto to equip, deploy, and maintain the new generation automated control smart gates.

-Based on face recognition technology, this solution aims to increase the flow of passengers while improving perceived quality.
+Based on face recognition technology, this solution aims to increase passengers' flow while improving perceived quality.
 The new automated control egates are being implemented across Paris-Charles de Gaulle and Paris-Orly.

 Passengers can cross through the new gates faster, simply with the aid of their passports and faces, saving appreciable time both on departure and arrival.

 Let's be precise:

-- The new facial recognition process takes 10 to 15 seconds when the fingerprint-based one took 30 to 45 seconds.
+- The new facial recognition process took 10 to 15 seconds when the fingerprint-based one took 30 to 45 seconds.

-- The new system can be used by over 40% of travelers can use the new system as against 3 to 4% in the case of fingerprint recognition.
+- The new system can be used by over 40% of travelers can use the new system as against 3 to 4% in fingerprint recognition.